michaelyurachek/men-vs-woman/README.md

 ### Survey Forms

 ``All answers are logged to a spreadsheet and completely anonymous to the public.
-All data will be collected by 05/25/2024 and will be logged for cleaning.
-By filling out a survey, you the user agree that your opinion will be used for research purposes only.
+All data will be collected by 05/28/2024 and will be logged for cleaning.
+By filling out a survey, you the user agree to the Code of Conduct and the data that will be used.
 This project is ran by a no bias mindset and will be presented that way.``

 **1) Common Actions:**